Erectile dysfunction (ED) is a condition in which it’s difficult to get or keep an erection firm enough.

 Put the syringe in the sharps container for disposal.

 In general, an erection should follow an injection within 5 to 15 minutes.
-However, some men may need sexual foreplay to achieve an erection.
+However, some people may need sexual foreplay to achieve an erection.
 The erection should last about 30 to 60 minutes, though this will vary depending on your overall health and other factors.

 The three main types of medications used in penile injection therapy include: